czbiohub-sf/lfm-data-utilities/lfm_data_utilities/malaria-labelling/strategy.md

                                filtering
 ```

 Initially, we just have images with no label data whatsoever.
 We use [`cellpose`](http://www.cellpose.org/) to initially provide us with bounding box labels.
 We classify everything as "healthy" since cellpose can't classify our cells.
+We keep track of what we've labelled and where labels are via [this spreadsheet](https://docs.google.com/spreadsheets/d/1PwMpBin-klGy4dKTF3670KhGDrrqVC0-AYRoPRTE0DE/).

 From there, we enter the iteration loop.
 We take existing labels, classify and refine them using LabelStudio, then put them back into the pool of labels.
 Ocassionally, we can retrain YOGO and relabel the data for higher-quality machine labels, but note: there will always be a separation from human-generated labels and machine-generated labels, the first being more highly valued than the second.